Close Menu

 A stunning pond is a healthy one, with a balanced ecosystem and a variety of aquatic plants.
 Water lilies are a common choice, not only because they’re beautiful, but also help limit algae growth by shading the water from direct sunlight.
 Marginal plants around the edges of the pond are not just there for the looks – they help soften the transition from water to land, providing habitat for a range of wildlife.

 If adding fish, you’ll have to gradually introduce them to the new environment with the help of biological filters.
 They may also need water heaters in colder climates, to survive during the winter.
-A general filtration system is essential to maintain the water quality and clear of any debris.
+A reliable pond filtration system is essential to maintain the water quality and keep it clear of any debris.
 Other needs might arise based on your environment and climate.

 Doing Your Research